GalSim-developers/GalSim/README.md

   clusters).
 For gridded galaxy positions, lensing shears can be drawn randomly from a specified shear power spectrum.

+* Simulating correlated Gaussian noise fields as according to user-specified, correlation functions derived from images.

 Summary of planned future development